Prince Albert, Saskatchewan: Infrastructure

 The first hospital was constructed in 1899, followed by a maternity home built in 1945 which lasted approximately twelve years.

 Bridges

-At present, only a single road bridge, the Diefenbaker Bridge, connects the north and south shore in Prince Albert; this bridge is also the only river crossing connecting southern and northern Saskatchewan in the immediate vicinity (one needs to drive many kilometers to the east or west to find another).
+At present, only a single road bridge, the Diefenbaker Bridge, connects the north and south shore in Prince Albert; this bridge is also the only river crossing connecting southern and northern Saskatchewan in the immediate vicinity (one needs to drive many kilometres to the east or west to find another).

 This has long been a subject of concern in the region, especially in light of a partial closure of the bridge in August 2011 that occurred when cracks were found during an inspection.

 Historic trails

 In 1866, Prince Albert was established as a mission post, and a trail to Fort Carlton arose.
 This trail connected the growing community to the Carlton Trail, the main land transportation route in Western Canada of the 19th century.
 The trail followed along the current Lily Plain grid road in Saskatchewan to the ferry service at Lilly Plain post office.

 The Qu'Appelle (Troy) – Prince Albert Trail was in use from 1883 transporting mail and freight goods from the rail depot at Qu'Appelle across the ferry at St. Louis to Prince Albert.

 Besides these two trails, Prince Albert was also served by the Montreal Lake–PA, Green Lake–PA, and Fort à la Corne–PA trails.